-The Trust has a close relationship with Trinity College which provided a £1.5m grant.
+The Trust has a close relationship with Trinity College which provided a £2.4m grant for 2021-22.
 The Trust continues to share office space within the University's Postdoc Centre.
 The Trust continues to review its data collection, record keeping and archival policies in the light of GDPR requirements.